varriaza/io-image-generation/README.md

 9. A menu will open up with the text "/home/ray", add "io-image-generation" so it looks like "/home/ray/io-image-generation" and click the "OK" button
     - If you accidentally forget to add "io-image-generation" you'll see a bunch of other files, you'll just have to ignore those
 10. Your screen will refresh and you will see some files on the left
-11. If you see a message saying "Do you trust the authors of the files in this folder?" click on "Yes, I trust the authors"
+11. If you see a message saying "Do you trust the authors of the files in this folder?" click on either answer.
+Both will work.
 12. Follow the instructions to open your terminal again (step 4)
 13. If you DID NOT add "io-image-generation" in step 9, in the terminal run:
     - cd io-image-generation